itswhisp/hana/kde/README.md

 if you prefer to install it manually, you can do so by copying the `.colors` file to your local `~/.local/share/color-schemes/` directory

+## note

+hana for kde does not come with any custom styles or window decorations, it only comes as a color scheme

 ## requirements

 this color scheme was made with and tested using kde plasma 6. while